How many days do you need in Madeira?

 1 week in Madeira

-1 week is an ideal minimum time if you want to cover all the basic sightseeing and have several days in which you can spend your time hiking or relaxing around the water.
+1 week is a great minimum time if you want to cover all the essential sightseeing, but also have several days to spend hiking or relaxing around the water.

-Madeira is infamous for its excellent hikes.
-Due to the varied geography and microclimates, it’s definitely worth doing a couple of different ones.
-For instance, the levada hikes through lush laurel forests are quite a world apart from the craggy arid coastline of São Lourenço.
+Madeira is infamous for its incredible hikes.
+Due to the varied geography and microclimates, it’s worth doing a couple of different ones.
+For instance, the levada hikes through lush laurel forests are quite a world apart from the craggy arid coastline of S茫o Louren莽o.

 It’s not difficult at all to fill 7 days in Madeira with sightseeing and activities.
 It’s a great minimum time for having the feeling of a somewhat ‘complete’ holiday in Madeira.